A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems: Case Study

-{\textbf{Deterministic guarantee.}} We are given a sample size of $S= 90,000$.
-We select \( \delta = 0.005 \) to construct the \emph{physics-informed} data set in \eqref{closedata}, resulting in $P = 45,175$.
-By setting \( \kappa^* = 0.83 \), we solve the $\text{SOP}_{{phy}}$ and compute the BC coefficients along with the other decision variables as follows:

-We compute \( \epsilon^{\max} = 8 \times 10^{-5} \) and estimate \( \mathscr{L} = 222.87 \).
-Given that \( \mathscr{L} \epsilon^{\max} + \eta_{{phy}}^* = -0.0515 \leq 0 \), as required by Theorem \ref{confidence}, we conclude that the \emph{physics-informed} data-driven BC is valid for the unknown system \( \Lambda \) across the entire state space with a guarantee of correctness.
-Additionally, applying Theorem \ref{Kushner}, we ensure that all trajectories of the system originating from \( X_0 \) will stay within the safe domain over an infinite time horizon.
-The \emph{physics-informed} BC derived from the data is depicted in Figure~\ref{fig:nonlinear} (a).
-We showcase the data efficiency of our approach compared to the traditional scenario-based approach from the literature (\emph{e.g.,} \cite{aminzadeh2024compositional}) in Table~\ref{tab:case-study}.
-Our approach demonstrates a significant improvement, with the key condition in \eqref{main condition} being $704\%$ more negative than the corresponding condition in the traditional method, despite utilizing fewer data points.
-Figure~\ref{fig:gridjump} (b) illustrates our selective physics-informed sampling strategy, highlighting the area where the \emph{maximum jump} in sampling happens.
+We compute \( \epsilon^{\max} = 7.5 \times 10^{-5} \) and are given \( \mathscr{L} = 0.3415 \).
+Since \( \mathscr{L} \epsilon^{\max} + \eta_{{phy}}^* = -0.0020 \leq 0 \), we conclude that the {physics-informed} data-driven BC is valid for the unknown system \( \Lambda \) across the entire state space with a guarantee of correctness.
+The {physics-informed} BC derived from the data is depicted in Fig.~\ref{fig:linear} (b).
+We showcase the data efficiency of our approach compared to the traditional scenario-based approach from the literature \citep[\emph{e.g.,}][]{aminzadeh2024compositional} in Table~\ref{tab:case-study}.
+Fig.~\ref{fig:gridjump} (b) illustrates our selective physics-informed sampling strategy, highlighting the area where the {maximum jump} in sampling happens.